Whether you’re looking to buy a new property or applying for a remortgage, it’s important you understand the loan-to-value (LTV) ratio.

 What if my property value changes?

-Regular home maintenance will minimise loss of value if house prices go down, while significant home improvements could add value to your property - both lowering your LTV and boosting your equity for when you need to remortgage.
+Regular home maintenance will minimise loss of value if house prices go down, while significant home improvements could add value to your property - both lowering your LTV ratio and boosting your equity for when you need to remortgage.

 At Norton Finance we specialise in remortgaging, and can help you to achieve the right rate, putting you in touch with the most affordable providers.
 Get in touch today.